waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 **Default value**: Created by Waldur

-Marker for comment.Used for separating comments made via Waldur from natively added comments.
+Marker for comment.
+Used for separating comments made via Waldur from natively added comments.

 #### ZAMMAD_COMMENT_PREFIX